You have Not, Because you Ask Not

 Along with our faith in God, prayer is one of the important essentials in our Christian life.
 Jesus commanded us to pray always as well as Paul the apostle telling us to pray without ceasing.
 Anyone reading the Old as well as the New Testament can clearly see that prayer is one of the fundamentals for an effective relationship with God.
 I encourage you to go through the bible and read some of the prayers of God’s Saints such as Salomon, Daniel, Hannah, Abraham’s servant, Nehemiah, and of course, our Lord and Savior Jesus Himself.

 However, that being said, how much time do we really spend praying?
-We can get so caught up in our “Church Agenda’s” that our prayer time gets push aside, even relegated to a weekly or even biweekly meeting.
+We can get so caught up in our “Church Agenda” that our prayer time gets push aside, even relegated to a weekly or even a biweekly meeting.
 Brothers and sisters in Christ, this should never be.
 For I tell you that there is nothing more important than prayer, not even worship or the sermon.
 For we must remember that it’s our prayers that can change not only our lives, but the lives of others as well.
 And let’s remember that our Lord Jesus said that “men ought always to pray, and not to faint,” as well as: “My house shall be called the house of prayer.”
 (Matthew 21:13, Isaiah 56:7) But again, what are we doing as a Church?
-Are we following Paul’s teachings to Timothy which states that we as a church should put prayer first and foremost above all?
+Are we following Paul’s teaching which states that we should be putting prayer first and foremost in the church?
 For He said to Timothy “I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men; For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honesty.
 For this is good and acceptable in the sight of God our Saviour; Who will have all men to be saved, and to come unto the knowledge of the truth.
 (1 Timothy 2:1-4 KJV)

-Wow, did we grasp what was quoted above?
-Our prayers can change the hearts of those who are in authority as well as change the destiny of one’s eternal life as well.
+So, according to what was mentioned above, our prayers can change the hearts of those who are in authority as well as change the destiny of one’s eternal life as well.
 Prayer is about us partnering with God for the souls of men, women and children who need healing, raising from the dead, comforting and most of all salvation.
 Yes, worshiping God and being encouraged by the preacher’s exhortation is a wonderful part of our church gathering, but it could never ever come about if it weren’t for prayer.